Definitions

 About

-The character 賨 is a phono-semantic compound, with the semantic radical 貝 (bèi) representing cowry shells, and by extension wealth or tribute, and the phonetic component 宗 (zōng) providing its pronunciation.
-Its original meaning refers to a specific tax or tribute paid by southern and southwestern ethnic minorities in ancient China, particularly around present-day Sichuan and Hunan.
-The structure connects the idea of taxation directly to wealth via the shell radical.
-Over time, the term also became an ethnonym for the people who paid this tribute, known as the Cong people.
-Its usage is largely historical, appearing mainly in classical texts and historical geographic records.
+is a phono-semantic compound formed by the semantic radical (bèi), which depicts a cowry shell and thereby conveys wealth or tribute, and the phonetic component (zōng).
+It originally denoted a specific tax or tribute paid by ethnic minority tribes in the southern and southwestern regions of ancient China, especially the areas of modern Sichuan and Hunan.
+The structure thus links taxation to wealth through the radical, while indicates the pronunciation.
+Over time, the term also became an ethnonym for the Cong people, who were historically recognized for paying this tribute, and it appears mainly in classical texts and historical geographic records.

 Etymology Hide